 In Fried Chicken, Rebecca Lang takes a closer look at the staple that has roots everywhere from the Philippines to Jamaica to Nashville.

-- In a large heavy skillet, heat coconut oil over medium heat to 350°F. It should be ½ inch deep when melted.
-Set a wire rack over a rimmed baking sheet.
+- In a deep fryer or large, deep stockpot, heat 3 inches of peanut oil over high heat to 350°F. Set a wire rack over a rimmed baking sheet.

 Reprinted with permission from Fried Chicken, by Rebecca Lang, copyright © 2015, published by Ten Speed Press, an imprint of Penguin Random House LLC.